 How effective is Yoga?

 One study took participants and watched how Yoga influenced their thyroid hormone output.
-It showed that a measurable change in thyroid hormone output could be seen as quickly as a month.
+It showed that a measurable change in thyroid hormone output could be seen as quickly as a month1.
 The volunteers were divided into two groups – one did specific Yoga postures for the thyroid, the other did physical therapy exercises for the same amount of time and with the same frequency.
 Those doing the Yoga poses showed a measurable increase in thyroid hormone output in as quickly as the first month.
 No such changes were shown for those doing physical therapy.
 Clearly the results were more than just those from general exercise.

 Which poses help the most?

-The two poses thought to have the strongest affect on thyroid function are the Shoulder-Stand (Sarvangasana) and the Fish-Pose (Matsyasana.)
+The two poses thought to have the strongest effect on thyroid function are the Shoulder-Stand (Sarvangasana) and the Fish-Pose (Matsyasana.)
 Like most Yoga poses, these both have variations making them accessible to the complete Yoga beginner as well as challenging for the advanced Yogini or Yogi.

 How to do them

 Some do find the balance and position of the shoulder stand challenging at first.
 Here is a way to still get the benefit as you get comfortable with the position.